mavrw/farm-rest-rpg/README.md

 ### Caching

-> *Does caching need to be implemented to buffer database operations?*
+> *Does caching need to be implemented to offload database work, such as user farm data, inventory, or other frequently accessed data?*
+> *How will invalidation be handled for mutated data?*

 ---